BlogRight arrowDeveloper Productivity

 Flag templates are predefined configurations for various uses of LaunchDarkly feature flags.
 The default templates include:

-• Migration Flags - A unique temporary flag that is used for managing database migrations with LaunchDarkly.
-Offers two, four, and six stage migrations paths, for a deeper dive on migration flags, read this article
+• Migration flags: A unique temporary flag that is used for managing database migrations with LaunchDarkly.
+Offers two, four, and six stage migrations paths.
+For a deeper dive, read this migration article

-Each of these templates have a default starting point, but they are all customizable and can be saved for future use.
+Each of these templates has a default starting point, but they are all customizable and can be saved.
 If there’s a specific pattern without your application that you want to enforce, then using custom templates is probably the best option for your organization.

 By default, LaunchDarkly supports four different types of user roles:

-• Owners - The one who created the LaunchDarkly organization or has been delegated the ownership role by a previous owner.
+• Owner: The one who created the LaunchDarkly organization or has been delegated the ownership role by a previous owner.
 This user has complete control over the entire LaunchDarkly organization including projects, environments, billing, etc. There is only one per organization.

 Any member that is added to a LaunchDarkly organization is assigned one of these roles.
 However, you are not limited to only these four.
 LaunchDarkly also supports the ability to create custom roles which give you the ability to make a user's capabilities as broad or as narrow as is required.
 Custom roles can be applied to specific individuals or across entire teams.